Whether used to take notes or write papers, college laptops are essential for students going back to school. Some courses even require them!

 In some cases, a tablet can work as a reasonable laptop replacement.
 Large 12" tablets are the ultimate in portability, while offering comfortable keyboards and plenty of power.

 However, they'll cost you.
-The starting price for the devices ranges from $899 to $999, plus the keyboard and stylus add an extra $100 or more each.
-For that price, you could buy a nice laptop.
+The MSRP for the devices starts around $750, depending on the build you choose, plus the keyboards for each add an extra $90 or more.
+While the Surface Pen can cost around $80-$100, the Apple Pencil (2nd generation) has an MSRP of $129.
+For the price of your tablet and necessary extras, you could buy a nice laptop.
 Be sure to check with your university to find out if this is even an acceptable option.
 In some cases, you may need apps that just aren't available on a tablet.